po1sigala/live/01-Class-Content/17-CS/README.md

 ## Heads-Up

 In the next unit, we will return to databases&mdash;in particular, NoSQL databases.
 We will learn about how non-relational databases work and compare them to SQL databases.
-Finally, we will explore why we might use NoSQL for our application.
+Finally, we will explore why we might use NoSQL for an application.

 ## Resources